 - Relax your hand again, and apply pressure to this area using the finger of your opposite hand.

-The lung meridian 5 (LU5) points are located on the inside of each elbow.
+The lung meridian 5 (LU5) points are located inside each elbow.
 These points help to relieve sinus congestion and pressure, which may help relieve pain and a runny nose.
 The LU5 points are also linked to your lungs and breathing.
 To find them:

 - Hold your arm stretched out in front of you so that your palm is facing up.